YannPostec/adrezoDHCP/README.md

 No certificate is provided with the application.
 You must generate and install a certificate in computer store.

-Retrieve the certificate hash in Windows MMC Certificates, thumbprint property of your certificate.
+Retrieve the certificate thumbprint property in Windows MMC with Certificates Snap-in.

 And bind it to the listening port of the application :
 `netsh http add sslcert ipport=*:<application port> certhash=<thumbprint> appid={<application guid>}`

+application guid is an id like 00112233-4455-6677-8899-AABBCCDDEEFF

 ## Usage